lbacon17/lb-fitness/TESTING.md

     * I enter a search term in the search field within the navbar and am redirected to the shop page that displays all the results containing my search parameter along with the number of items found
     * If my search query returned no items, I can click a button to view all the shop's products so I don't have to come off the shop page or scroll back to the top of the screen to enter another query
 * As a user, I want to be able to filter products in the store according to category
-    * In the Shop dropdown menu, I navigate to the cateogry I want to browse and click on it
+    * In the Shop dropdown menu, I navigate to the category I want to browse and click on it
     * The page now only displays items in the selected category, and tells me how many currently exist
 * As a member, I want to be able to search for material that I have access to so that I can easily find what I'm looking for and see the number of results my query returned
     * I navigate to the Videos page, enter a search term in the search bar above the videos and am shown all the videos that contain my search parameter along with the number of items found, with a button to view all videos